 A federal judge dismissed a Yaz class action lawsuit.
 No, not the Yaz/Yasmin/Ocella lawsuits where women were injured from taking Yaz.
-This was a different lawsuit seeks class action status to California women who alleged not physical harm but economic injury.
-The lead plaintiff’s argument was in interesting one: they picked YAZ as an oral contraceptive, as opposed to selecting an equally effective cheaper oral contraceptive, because of the direct-to-consumer advertisements containing material omissions regarding the limitations and/or approved uses of Yaz.
+This was a different lawsuit that seeks class-action status to California women who alleged not physical harm but economic injury.
+The lead plaintiff’s argument was an interesting one: they picked YAZ as an oral contraceptive, as opposed to selecting an equally effective cheaper oral contraceptive, because of the direct-to-consumer advertisements containing material omissions regarding the limitations and/or approved uses of Yaz.

 Maybe this claim makes sense.
 I don’t know.
 But the judge shot down the idea of the lead plaintiff because she is a friend and co-worker of one of the class attorneys.
 The court addressed the problem with the plaintiffs in many of these economic injury class action claims: